kokoalberti/raster-baselayers/datasets/hydrosheds/README.md

 * Region files will be kept as is (only converted to GTiff) and added to a global .vrt file for the whole dataset to simplify access.
 * There are 3 second versions of the DEM and CON datasets.
 I'd like to add these, but they are split up into lots of tiles, and mass-downloading these from the dropbox links is not something I want to spend time on now.
 Will revisit this after a normal download location becomes available again.
 * So it seems like the DEM_15s files are corrupt.
 There is another DEM_15s_BIL subdirectory in the regular DEM_15s_BIL directory with what looks like versions.
 Lets use those and try again.
+* Ok so it seems like SOME of the files in the above subdirectory are ALSO corrupt.
+Removing them, so no AU/CA/SA regions for the DEM until there is a better download location.

 ## More Information